mkosler/ld40/README.md

 ## Licenses

 * See LICENSE
-* For LÖVE licenses, see dist/license.txt
+* For LÖVE licenses, see license.txt